HOME-OFFICE-IMPROVEMENTS-LTD/hoi-streamlit-chatbot/README.md

 3. If prompted, **"Reopen in Container"**, accept it.

-> This will build the container with all dependencies.
+> This will build the container with all dependencies automatically.

 4. Once inside the container: